Marciola/elixir-phoenix-on-cloud-build-cloud-run/tutorial.md

 The [Google Cloud Run Beta](https://cloud.google.com/run/) is an easy way to deploy your apps to the same infrastructure that powers Google's products.
-With Cloud Build, Cloud Run, and Github you can create a full CI/CD pipeline for your app written in [Elixir](http://elixir-lang.org/) with the [Phoenix](http://phoenixframework.org/) Framework and have it up and running in minutes.
+Using Cloud Build, Cloud Run, and Github you can create a full CI/CD pipeline for your app written in [Elixir](http://elixir-lang.org/) with the [Phoenix](http://phoenixframework.org/) Framework and have it up and running in minutes.